AdrianSeguraOrtiz/GENECI/components/apply_cut/README.md

 ## DESCRIPTION

-This component is responsible for downloading differential expression data from various databases such as DREAM4, SynTReN, Rogers and GeneNetWeaver.
+This component is in charge of converting confidence lists into binary matrices by applying various criteria.

 # DOCKER